WhereSoftwareGoesToDie/retcon/docs/design/design.md

 things to coordinate access between different data sources which interact with the same external system.

+## Command-line Handler

+The first handler to be developed will be for demonstration purposes and serves as the first "proof of concept" release.
+This handled will consist of a simple command line application which accepts arguments:

+- An entity name
+- A data source name
+- A foreign key

+This command line executable will make use of demonstration data sources which store documents in a directory of JSON files.

 ## Snaplet Handler

-Initially the only handler will be the Snap Framework snaplet which implements a basic RESTful web API and user interface.
+Initially the only full-featured handler will be the Snap Framework snaplet which implements a basic RESTful web API and user interface.

 The basic interface will look something like: